How we source council tax data

 Editorial position

-This site is operated by Digital Signet, an independent AI-development studio founded by Oliver Wakefield-Smith.
+This site is operated by Digital Signet, an independent AI-development studio.
 We do not set bands, do not collect council tax, do not act for any local authority, and do not accept paid placements from the VOA, the Scottish Assessors Association, councils, or council-tax-rebate companies.
 See /about for the operator and the wider network.

-Editorial direction is set by Oliver.
+Editorial direction is set by Digital Signet's editor.
 Drafts are produced via Digital Signet's autonomous AI development methodology and reviewed against the editorial framework before publication.

 Contact